tonyStark-Jr/python/python_coding_exercise.md

-﻿1.
-Given two integer numbers return their product.
+1. Given two integer numbers return their product.
 If the product is greater than 1000, then return their sum

 For example:

-`		 	`a = 10, b=20, output=200
+							a = 10, b=20, output=200

-`         			`a = 100, b=30, output=130
+							a = 100, b=30, output=130

-1. Given a list of numbers, Iterate from the start number to the end number, and In each iteration print the sum of the current number and previous number
+2. Given a list of numbers, Iterate from the start number to the end number, and In each iteration print the sum of the current number and previous number

 For example:

-`		 	`a = [1,2,3,4]
+							a = [1,2,3,4]

-`         			`output:
+							output:

 `                			`1